FRANZISKA KAISER

 My interests range from topics in digitization and AI to innovation and IP rights.

-What excites me about my research is doing economics that everyone can understand and relate to.
+What excites me is conducting research that advances our understanding of the digital economy and shapes its future directions.
 Over the last decades, we have been observing how digitization and AI has been affecting the creative industries.
 By analyzing these changes, I hope to shed light on the broader implications of digital disruption for firms and consumers alike.

 Publications